 Located on a preserved stretch of conserved peninsula, beautiful Nahant Beach offers acres of seashore for you and your pup to enjoy.
 There are picnic tables, recreational areas, and spectacular views of the open ocean.
 Take your more active dog and they’ll have a fantastic time working out all their extra energy in the waves.

 There are no fees for beach admittance.
 Dogs are permitted in the later half of September to March and there are no dog-specific hours.

 There are no fees for beach admittance.
-Dog-friendly hours begin in the early evening and end in the morning, on the Saturday before Memorial Day through the Saturday after Labor Day.
-The remainder of the year, dogs can use the beach at any time.
+Dog-friendly hours begin in the early evening and end in the morning on the Saturday before Memorial Day through the Saturday after Labor Day.
+Dogs can use the beach at any time during the remainder of the year.

-This white sand beach is the perfect place for an evening stroll with your doggo, but sunsets and calming surf are just a few things that make a trip to Seabrook Beach totally worth it!
+This white sand beach is the perfect place for an evening stroll with your companion, but sunsets and calming surf are just a few things that make a trip to Seabrook Beach totally worth it.
 Bring your pup and discover what this lovely piece of shoreland has to offer.